CV

 Contesting the environment, with Matt Cole (Cal Poly) and Ben Zissimos (U of Exeter)

-Structural transformation and labor mobility over the life cycle, with Masha Brussevich (IMF) and Mike Sposi (Dallas Fed)
+Structural transformation and labor mobility over the life cycle, with Masha Brussevich (IMF) and Mike Sposi (SMU)

 The changing nature of protection and its consequences for welfare: Evidence from Indonesia, with Massimilano Cali (World Bank), Aufa Doraset (World Bank) and Laura Puzzello (Monash University)